lenara/plantary/README.md

 ```
 		yarn start
 ```
-This will deploy the contract on the testnet, build the UI, and open a web browser.
+This will deploy the contract on the testnet, build the UI, start a test webserver, and open a web browser.
 (Don't mint a plant yet, there's still one more step!)

 In the console you'll see a line something like this: